Skip navigation.

 relevant education

 Wong is a graduate of Antioch University Seattle.
-He earned his B.A. in Liberal Studies majoring in Interactive New Media and his M.S. in Management focusing on the Leadership and Motivation of Virtual Teams in Volunteer Organizations.
+He earned his B.A. in Liberal Studies majoring in Interactive New Media and his M.S. in Management and Leadership focusing on the Leadership and Motivation of Virtual Teams in Volunteer Organizations.
 The completion of his graduate thesis was a practical exercise and demonstration of what can be achieved through virtual coaction.
 Wong collaborated with various personalities located all over the world to complete the research that enabled him to finish his thesis quickly and efficiently.
-Wong is now working towards an M.S. in Computer Systems at City University to further enhance his professional and career development.
+Wong is now looking towards pursuing an M.S. in Computer Systems at City University to further enhance his professional and career development.

 css | xhtml |